 - Your mortgage payments are fully up-to-date or your mortgage is less than 6 months in arrears and you have opted not to speak with us to review alternative options before applying for a payment holiday.

 Please selectI confirm that the above statements are all correct.

-Your personal information will be held by Lloyds Bank plc, which is part of the Lloyds Banking Group.
+Your personal information will be held by Bank of Scotland Plc, which trades as Birmingham Midshires, part of the Lloyds Banking Group.
 More information on the Group can be found at www.lloydsbankinggroup.com.
 It is important that you understand how the personal information you give us will be used.
-Therefore, we strongly advise that you read our full privacy notice, which you can find at www.lloydsbank.com/privacy or you can ask us for a copy.
+Therefore, we strongly advise that you read our full privacy notice, which you can find at www.bmsolutions.co.uk/privacy/ or you can ask us for a copy.
 If you have any questions or require more information about how we use your personal information please contact us.